pikachuyyds/yoprint-anime-search/README.md

 ### Bonus Implementation

+- Trending / Top Anime display when no search query is entered
 - Filters for Type, Status, and Rating on the search page
 - Trailer embedded in the anime detail page
 - Related anime links (prequel, sequel, adaptations)